 Solange Knowles, M.I.A.,Veronica Webb, Bruce Springsteen, Afrika Bambaataa, and Tyson Chandler, just to name a few of my fashion crushes.

 What advice would you give to those in the beginning phases of starting their own line?

 Don’t sweat the small stuff and take educated risks.
 In the beginning, I lost my mind over every little production snafu and delay.
 You know…Shit fucking happens.
 Starting your own business is tougher than people think and a lot of it depends on how much hustle you have in your bones.
-It’s all about self-motivation, discipline and believing in you- self.
+It’s all about self-motivation, discipline and believing in yourself.